Frequently Asked Questions

 Why Do We Develop Lines and Wrinkles?

 During the natural ageing process of the body and its skin, fine lines and wrinkles start to develop which can make us look and feel older than we are.
 Over time the skin becomes less elastic and the production of important components of youthful skin, like collagen and elastin, begins to slow down.
 When this happens, the repetition of certain facial expressions creates creases and folds in the skin.
-Other external influences such as stress, smoking, dehydration, sun exposure and poor skin-care also add to the premature ageing many of us experience.
+Other external influences such as stress, smoking, dehydration, sun exposure and poor skin-care also add to the premature ageing many of us experience which is why you may opt in for an anti-wrinkle treatment.

 How Long Has Botox Been Around?